destroyerdust/DestroyerBot/README.md

    node deploy-commands.js
    ```

-   The deployment script now supports multiple guilds as configured in `config.json`.
+   The deployment script now supports multiple guilds as configured in `.env`.

 2. Start the bot: